alreinson/cv/_includes/index.md

 ## Languages
 I speak fluent English and Estonian.
-I can understand and converse in German, Russian and Finnish, however I feel they still need a bit of work.
+I can understand and converse in German, Russian and Finnish, however I feel these still need a bit of work.

 ## Computer skills:

-Atlassian's Jira and Confluence, MS Office, Adobe CS, SPSS, OpenText Livelink, HTML and CSS programming, learning Python :)
+Atlassian's Jira and Confluence, Google Analytics, Optimize, Adobe CS, SPSS, OpenText Livelink, HTML and CSS programming, learning Python :)

 ## Driver’s License: